hibernate/hibernate-orm/CONTRIBUTING.md

   	For your convenience, a [set of test templates](https://github.com/hibernate/hibernate-test-case-templates/tree/main/orm) have been made available.

 	When submitting bug reports, the tests should reproduce the initially reported bug and illustrate that your solution addresses the issue.
-	For features/enhancements, the tests should demonstrated that the feature works as intended.
+	For features/enhancements, the tests should demonstrate that the feature works as intended.
     	In both cases, be sure to incorporate your tests into the project to protect against possible regressions.
 * If applicable, documentation should be updated to reflect the introduced changes
 * The code compiles and the tests pass (`./gradlew clean build`)